HomeHome E-mail UsE-mail Us

 Mark Gardner Mr. Gardner has been working as a social worker with children and families for thirteen years and specializes in treating infants, toddlers, preschoolers, elementary-school-aged children and their parents.
 In 1997, he completed his Master of Social Work degree from the Virginia Commonwealth University, which included training and postgraduate work at the Inova Kellar Center.
 Thereafter, he spent six years working as a psychotherapist with the Infancy and Early Childhood Program, part of Fairfax County's community mental health system.
 In addition to expertise in play and family therapy, Mr. Gardner is a certified trauma and loss specialist.
 Mr. Gardner has provided family therapy and grief groups to children whose parents have died and for two years co-led a grief group for children who lost a parent in the 9/11 attacks.

-Joshua Metz, LCSW, Licensed Clinical Social Worker
+Joshua Metz, MSW, Clinical Social Work

-Mecca Burns, RDT-BCT - Drama Therapist
+Mecca Burns, RDT-BCT�- �Drama Therapist

-Mecca Burns Mecca Burns received her undergraduate degree in both Psychology and Performing Arts from Washington University in 1984, and her master's degree in Counseling Psychology (Emphasis: Drama and Movement Therapy) from Lindenwood University in 1992, She is a Registered Drama Therapist and a Board-Certified Drama Therapy Trainer, and has served on the Board of the National Association for Drama Therapy as Standards & Ethics Chair.
+Mecca Burns Mecca Burns received her�undergraduate degree�in both Psychology and Performing Arts from Washington University in 1984, and her master's degree� in Counseling Psychology (Emphasis: Drama and Movement Therapy) from Lindenwood University in 1992,� She is a Registered Drama Therapist and a Board-Certified Drama Therapy Trainer, and has served on the Board of the National Association for Drama Therapy as Standards & Ethics Chair.
 For over twenty years she has taught creative drama and movement, written and directed plays for children, and provided drama therapy for both adults and children.
-She lives in Charlottesville, Va. where she maintains a private practice in drama therapy for children with special needs.
+She lives in Charlottesville, Va. where she maintains a private practice in drama�therapy�for children with special needs.
 She is also co-director of PRESENCE Center for Applied Theatre Arts, which applies theatre to social issues.
-She has raised two daughters and a stepdaughter.
+She has raised two�daughters and a stepdaughter.

 Brad Stoller, Drama Therapist